danend-krishnan/Decentralized-app/README.md

 Earn Rewards: Watch your rewards grow in real time as the app calculates them automatically.
 Withdraw Anytime: You can withdraw your tokens and rewards whenever you want.
 No lock-ins, no hassles.
 Secure and Decentralized: Built on blockchain technology, your assets are safe, and every transaction is fully transparent.
+1. Tether.sol

+A mock USDT ERC-20 token used as the staking currency.

+Key Features:

+Standard ERC-20 implementation

+Mintable token supply

+Users use this token to stake in the system

+2. RWD.sol

+Reward token issued to users for staking.

+Key Features:

+ERC-20 token

+Minted only by the DecentralBank contract

+Acts as the reward for stakers

+3. DecentralBank.sol

+This is the main contract that handles staking logic.

+Responsibilities:

+Accepting Tether deposits

+Tracking staking balances

+Issuing RWD tokens as rewards

+Allowing users to withdraw their staked tokens

+Important Functions:

+depositTokens(uint _amount) – Stake Tether

+unstakeTokens() – Withdraw staked Tether

+issueTokens() – Issue RWD rewards (only owner can call)

+Only the contract owner may issue rewards, ensuring access control.

+4. migrations.sol

+Used by Truffle to track and manage deployments src/
+ ├── contracts/
+ │     ├── Tether.sol
+ │     ├── RWD.sol
+ │     ├── DecentralBank.sol
+ │     └── migrations.sol
+ └── truffle_abis/
+       └── ABI JSON files generated after compilation